 - 3. Amendment Criteria.
 The owner must demonstrate compliance with the following criteria: - a.
-The proposed change is consistent with and promotes the goals and policies of the Newberg comprehensive plan and this code; - b.
-Public facilities and services are or can be reasonably made available to support the uses allowed by the proposed change; - c.
-Compliance with the State Transportation Planning Rule (OAR 660-012-0060) for proposals that significantly affect transportation facilities.
+The proposed change is consistent with and promotes the goals and policies of the Newberg comprehensive plan and this code;

-The proposed change is consistent with the applicable objectives of the Newberg Comprehensive Plan.
+Finding: The proposed change is consistent with the applicable objectives of the Newberg Comprehensive Plan.
 If the area were designated as an Urban Reserve Area and determined it complies with the Urban Reserve Rule (OAR 660, Division 21) it can provide for the orderly and efficient transition from rural to urban land uses as stated by Urbanization Goal 1.
 Further details on the analysis for compliance with the Comprehensive Plan are detailed later in this report.